DotVPN Review 2026: Is It Any Good?

 DotVPN Features — Missing Vital Tools Like a Kill Switch & Leak Protection

 • Ad blocker.
 DotVPN includes an ad blocker, but it didn’t always work in my tests — I still encountered banner ads on many of the websites I visited.
-If you’re looking for a very good ad blocker, check out Private Internet Access, which has PIA MACE, the best ad blocker on the market.
+If you’re looking for a very good ad blocker, check another service.

 • Bandwidth saver.
 DotVPN says this feature can reduce up to 30% of your data traffic.
 This might be useful for those who get limited bandwidth from their ISP.
 I found that I got a slight increase in speeds while this was toggled on.